 Devon is both an artist and an educator.
-Having studied mathematics at Ithaca College, he now divides his time between working at an after-school program in Brooklyn and lighting up stages around New York City.
+Having studied mathematics at Ithaca College, he now now he raps Shakespeare through Hip-Hop as the Sonnet Man.

 The protege of Marlon Saunders and a Howard University graduate, this talented jazz and R&B singer has performed at the Blue Note, the Cutting Room, Warm Daddy's and numerous clubs in New York and Philly.

 Mervin is both an emcee and a former middle school principal.
-As an artist, he's recorded albums with Big Daddy Kane and 9th Wonder.
-As an educator, he has been a principal and an assistant principal in North and South Carolina.
-He now lives in Atlanta and works with AVID.
+As an artist, he's recorded albums with Big Daddy Kane and 9th Wonder, and charted Billboard with a hip hop single in the early 2000’s.
+As an educator, he has been a teacher, assistant principal, and principal in South and North Carolina, where he was awarded Principal of the Year in Chatham County Schools.
+Prior to joining the team at Flocabulary, Mervin served as an Assistant Director at AVID and spoke at events throughout the country themed around Culturally Relevant Teaching.
+He now lives in South Carolina.

 Lynas began making amateur recordings and beats while at Stuyvesant High School.
 He soon realized that he had little choice but to make music for a living.
 After receiving a BFA in Music from the Sonic Arts Center at CCNY, he founded Wonderful Recording Studio in SoHo.
 Two years later, he moved his operation to ishlab, where his power continues to grow.
 He has worked with a wide variety of hip-hop artists, including A$AP Rocky, Das Racist, Fat Tony, Group Home, members of Wu-Tang, and many more.